quii/pepper/README.md

     matchers_test.go:100: expected the response body to have a todo name of "Egg", but it was "Bacon"
 ```

+Embracing this approach with well-written matchers means you get readable test failures for free.

 ## Benefits of matchers

 A lot of the time people zero-in on the "fluency" of matchers.
 Whilst it's true that the ease of use does make using matchers attractive, I think there's a larger, perhaps less obvious benefit.